Generally covariant quantum mechanics: Preliminaries

-acting on $\psi\in L^2(M) \tens C^\infty(\R)$, where dot denotes partial derivative with respect to $s$.
+at least for a suitable domain (such as $\psi\in C^\infty(\R, C^\infty_c(M)))$, where dot denotes partial derivative with respect to $s$.
 The quantum geodesic flow of $\psi\in E$ is given by $\nabla_E\psi=0$, i.e. a version of Schr\"odinger's equation for the observer of the quantum geodesic.
 We also have